Residential Customer Charter (full version)

 In the case of owners corporation developments or multi-resident developments, we’re responsible for maintaining:

 - The water service up to and including the main property meter, which is usually located at the property boundary.

 - The water service to the property boundary if the meter is more than 2 metres inside the property boundary.

 - Up to the first accessible stop valve from the water main if the meter is located inside a structure or building.
 This may be some distance from your residence.

 - Individual meters (excluding private extensions to individual meters) where they’re installed.

 If the property has a private fire service, we’re responsible for maintaining up to the stop valve at the main.
 Property owners are responsible for the private fire service.

 All plumbing and pipe work from our water and sewer connection points to your residence (private extensions) are the responsibility of the property owner.

 Galvanised iron pipes

-If a galvanised iron property service pipe needs replacing and you choose not to replace your galvanised iron pipes, you will be responsible for the cost of replacement of the property service pipe up to $500.
-We will pay any costs in excess of $500.
-This only applies to single residential dwellings and where the replacement is for any other reason than leakage.
-We will replace at no cost to the customer a leaking galvanised iron property service pipe.
+If a galvanised iron property service pipe needs replacing and you choose not to replace it, you’ll be responsible for the cost of replacing the property service pipe up to $500.
+We’ll pay any costs in excess of $500.
+This only applies to single residential dwellings and where the replacement is for any reason other than leakage.
+We’ll replace a leaking galvanised iron property service pipe at no cost to the customer.